dougeby/IntuneDocs/intune/windows-autopilot-hybrid.md

 4. Configure **MDM User scope**.
 Specify which users’ devices should be managed by Microsoft Intune.
 These Windows 10 devices can automatically enroll for management with Microsoft Intune.
    - **Some** - Select the **Groups** with the users that you want to be set up by using Windows Autopilot on Hybrid Active Directory joined devices.
    - **All** - Use this option if you want all users to be set up using Windows Autopilot on Hybrid Active Directory joined devices.
-      > [!IMPORTANT]
-      > If both **MAM user scope** and automatic MDM enrollment (**MDM user scope**) are enabled for a group, only MAM is enabled.
-Only MAM is added for users in that group when they workplace join personal device.
-Devices are not automatically MDM enrolled.

    ![Screenshot of the Azure portal](./media/auto-enroll-scope.png)